Empirical-org-Archive/Documentation/Compass/Guide-Using-Cofactor.md

 #Guide: Using Cofactor
 *Cofactor bundles together some of the best collaboration tools on the internet.
 Many of these tools are built ontop of GitHub, and you'll need a GitHub account to take advantage of these tools.*

+## User Note: Outstanding Bugs

+**Cofactor relies upon a number of services.
+You will need to sign into each service, using GitHub or Google, to access each of these features.** Cofactor is still in its prototype phase, and there a number of bugs.
+For example, when signing into a new service, you may need to open the service in a new window, as you will not be able to sign in through Cofactor.

+Some of our services, upon signing in, may re-direct to you another page.
+The solution is simply to re-enter the url [http://empirical.org/cofactor](http://empirical.org/cofactor).

+Once you are signed into every service, it should be easy to use Cofactor.
+If you run into issues, please add them to the Cofactor issue tracker page.

 ## Issues Tracker
 All of our projects and tasks are arranged into issues. **Anyone may propose or complete an issue.** Issues are categorized by completion level, time commitment, project type, etc. This section explains how we categorize issues, so that you can jump into issues you're interested in.